World Class, Global learning

 At Chestnuts, we want our children to be enthusiastic, confident and fluent readers.
 To enable our children to have a lifelong love of reading we start the teaching of reading in the Early Years Foundation Stage through the Read, Write, Inc programme.

 In Key Stage 1, reading consolidation will increase through the continuation of synthetic phonics using Read, Write, Inc and developing a love for reading.
 We encourage children to read a wide range of texts, and as they continue through the school into Key Stage 2, this is through planned reading sessions and opportunities to read across the curriculum and at home.
-We regularly have reading competitions to win Kindles!
+We also use Accelerated Reader to support children in learning to read.

-We also have a fantastic library, designed by the children - with a treehouse!
+We also have a fantastic library, designed by the children!
 It is in our school development plan to invest heavily in new books this year.

 Reading is also encouraged at break times where possible, but is always a choice during this time.
 We have a dedicated reading house on the playground for those who wish to read.